mrprince22/Sudoku-Solver/README.md

 * subprocess

-To run the project, do the following:
+To run the project, do the following: </br>
-1- first compile the c++ script(without actually running it) 2- Run the Python script and enter the board row by row 3- Switch to the Sudoku.com website and put the cursor on the top left square, and wait for few seconds and it will be solved.
+1- first compile the c++ script(without actually running it) </br>
+2- Run the Python script and enter the board row by row</br>
+3- Switch to the Sudoku.com website and put the cursor on the top left square, and wait for few seconds and it will be solved.</br>